How to Set Up Google Analytics for Your Website

 For WordPress Users:

-- Install a Plugin: Use a plugin like "Site Kit by Google" or "Insert Headers and Footers" to add the tracking code to your site.
+- Use a Plugin: Install a plugin like “Site Kit by Google” or “Insert Headers and Footers” to easily add the tracking code.

 - Paste the Tracking Code: Copy the Global Site Tag (gtag.js) from your Google Analytics account and paste it into the plugin’s settings.